Ohmnivore/HeadRush/README.txt

 custom, but I like it that way.
 Modding will be more flexible.)

-*(5)At the moment there is a blatant security hole
-I'm a bit ashamed to talk about.
-It's an easy fix though.
-As of now, there is no flow control and that's very bad.
+*(5)As of now, there is no flow control and that's very bad.
-I'll implement a basic ACK system for UDP to monitor not only RTT, but also lost packets so as to better manage the reliable and unreliable queues.
+I'll implement a basic ACK system for UDP to monitor not only RTT, but also lost packets to better manage the reliable and unreliable queues.